What is an Ashram?

 Since ancient times, the Sanskrit word ashram names the place where the Guru lives.
 The Ashram houses the Guru’s physical being, as well as the shakti, the divine energy of Grace, that flows through the Guru.
 If you have spent any time with Gurudevi Nirmalananda, you have experienced this current of shakti.
 While it is present in everything that exists, it is stronger and more concentrated in a yogi who has dedicated herself to serve in this way.

 Your immersion programs in Pennsylvania are held in our residential retreat center at 118 E. Lancaster Ave, Downingtown PA 19335.
 We call this building by the name Lokananda, which means "Place of Bliss," aptly named.
-It also houses Downingtown Yoga & Meditation Center, which hosts our shorter programs.
+It also houses Downingtown Yoga & Meditation Center, which hosts our yoga classes, meditation satsangs and shorter programs.

 Whether you are attending a short program or staying for several days in a yogimmersion, you'll feel the yogic-vibe, created by Gurudevi's teaching here as well as the cumulative practices of hundreds of people over several years.

 You get a head start on your inward exploration by coasting on the energy embodied here, and you contribute to it by doing your studies and practices here.

 May I stay or live at the Ashram?

 Yes!
 Gurudevi Nirmalananda encourages those who are committed to the exploring the deeper science of the Self to deepen their practice and experience of the Self.
 If you are interested in that level of commitment, please apply for residency.
 Click here for a residency application.